vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/scaling.md

 ### Autoscaling limitations

-You saw that the auto-scaling behavior is not instantaneous.
+You saw that the autoscaling behavior is not instantaneous.
-It is designed conservatively using a concept of *Governor*, an algorithm that limits rate of change within the autoscaler to prevent potential of inadvertant outages if it is mistuned, or misused.
+It is designed conservatively using a concept of *Governor*, an algorithm that limits rate of change within the autoscaler to prevent potential of inadvertent outages if it is not tuned or used correctly.

-The [Scenario](#scenario) alluded that you have signficant knowledge about the performance, stability, scaling and capacity usage of your application.
+The [Scenario](#scenario) alluded that you have significant knowledge about the performance, stability, scaling and capacity usage of your application.
 The scenario in this lab is actually quite naive,